Mallu Ravi

 Mallu Ravi is an Indian politician.
 He is the Senior Vice President of Telangana Pradesh Congress Committee.
 He was a Member of Parliament in 13th Lok Sabha.
 He was Andhra Pradesh State Government's special representative in Delhi.

+Mallu Ravi was appointed as Telangana Pradesh Congress Committee Disciplinary Action Committee chairman on 29 May 2025 by All India Congress Committee (AICC).